Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

     - Annotation: annotation matrix.
     - Processed Abundance: processed abundance values from initial processing. i.e. normalised counts from DESeq2.
     - Differential: Results of diferential analysis. filtered and unfiltered tables for expression.
+- We will also find 'merged_tables.tsv', the table that we generated at the end of the pipeline.
+This takes all of the tables and combines them into one.
 ---
 #### Pipeline Information directory
 ---